Welcome to the Parliamentary Knowledge Schemes

 We are building MPs’ knowledge through experience.

-PKS is a not-for-profit social enterprise developed under the patronage of The Speaker.
+PKS is a not-for-profit, impartial and cross party social enterprise developed under the patronage of The Speaker.

 Our Initial Schemes